 "If you've got good combustion, you shouldn't have much of any smoke," Shepard said.

 The letter states that based on visual observation, the smoke stack does not extend four feet above the highest ridgeline of the building, as is required.
-Shepard said this could make smoke more noticeable to near-by residents; instead of allowing the wind to pick up smoke, sending it upward and away from people, a low stack with a higher roof line
+Shepard said this could make smoke more noticeable to near-by residents; instead of allowing the wind to pick up smoke, sending it upward and away from people, a low stack with a higher roof line around it could be prone to smoke "down-wash," which could cause a problem for neighbors.

 He added that though each inspection only took place during a window of two-and-a-half hours, the time it takes to complete one body, he asked the employees questions about their regular practices.